taiki-e/github-actions/README.md

 This repository contains some [actions](https://docs.github.com/en/actions/creating-actions/about-custom-actions) and [reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) used on CIs managed by @taiki-e.
-There are no stability guarantees for these actions, since they're supposed to only be used in infra managed by us.
+There are no stability guarantees for these actions and workflows, since they're supposed to only be used in infra managed by us.

 ## Actions